team7katas/sysopsquad/ADR/ADR-2-event-driven-broker.md

  - better scalability - what we need;
  - better agility and change management - what we need;
  - better adaptability and extensibility - we still need that;
- - better responsiveness and performance - we need this obe to.
+ - better responsiveness and performance - we need this one too.